Paul Althaus: Capital Punishment

 Althaus called for the introduction of the death penalty after the passing of the German Constitution of 1949.

-Criticism (Relation to Nazism, Antisemitism)
+Nazism & Antisemitism

 Like many Protestant theologians Althaus welcomed the National Socialists' rise to power.
 From 1936 he gradually distanced himself from the Third Reich, partly because of the increasing hostility to the church of Hitler's policies.
 Already in Althaus' writings before 1933, however, there were antisemitic views such as the idea of 'the people' (das Volk) as one of the orders of creation (in Luther's sense).
 In 1933 Althaus and his colleague Werner Elert drafted a report for the Erlangen Faculty of Theology on a planned 'Aryan paragraph' for the Protestant Reich Church (Reichskirche).
 Althaus and Elert called in their report for the exclusion of 'nihilist' candidates for official church positions.
 'Nihilists' who already held appointments were however - despite demands from the German Christians - not to be removed from office.